SAP-samples/cloud-espm-multi-environment/README.md

 # Description

 ## Business Scenario
-The business scenario is that of an eCommerce application that sells electronic products.
+The business scenario is that of an eCommerce application that sells electronics products.

 - The Customers can order products and provide reviews on the products.
 - The Retailer can then accept the sales orders created against orders created by customers.
 The Retailer can also update the product stock information.